 We also invest in programs like Philadelphia Academies Inc. (PAI), a nonprofit youth development organization.
 We provided a three-year, $300,000 grant to help create a hospitality industry talent pipeline so students can learn aspects of culinary operations, front-of-house management, purchasing, and more.
 They’ll be exposed to a multitude of opportunities, industry skills, and potential employers by way of classroom speakers, site visits, job shadowing, and internships.

 We’re committed to helping people lead healthier lives and we’ve set a bold goal of improving the health of all Americans 20 percent by 2020.
 Through a groundbreaking initiative with the American Heart Association we’re empowering people to make healthy food, nutrition and lifestyle choices.

 As part of this initiative -- Healthy For Life 20 By 20® -- we’ve been working with local community centers to help families in underserved communities change their relationships with food and nutrition.
-With the knowledge, science and expertise of the American Heart Association, combined with the experience of our dietitians and chefs, we’ve expanding health and wellness programs to encourage children and adults to make healthy food choices part of their everyday lives to improve their overall health and well-being.
+With the knowledge, science and expertise of the American Heart Association, combined with the experience of our dietitians and chefs, Our Healthy for Life community education programs encourage children and adults to make healthy food choices part of their everyday lives to improve their overall health and well-being.

-In cities across the country, we’re equipping people with new skills, with a goal of changing relationships with food for better nutrition.
+Ultimately, we’re equipping people with new skills, knowledge and confidence, with a goal of changing relationships with food for better nutrition.

 With science-based education programs like “Healthy Eating Patterns,” “Healthy Meal Solutions,” and “The Savvy Shopper,” we focus on wellbeing, cooking skills, smart shopping and community gardening, helping people and families to: